victorballester7/final-bachelor-project/docs/README.md

 ./execute.sh <satellite_name> <t/f pointEarth> <t/f sun> <t/f moon> <t/f otherPlanets> <t/f solarRad> <t/f atmoDrag> <tle/sgp4>
 ```

-Here `<t/f>`are flags to enable or disable the different pertubations and the argument `<tle/sgp4>` is used to compare the errors with the TLE data set or with the SGP4 propagator.
+Here `<t/f>` are flags to enable or disable the different pertubations and the argument `<tle/sgp4>` is used to compare the errors with the TLE data set or with the SGP4 propagator.

 The available satellites names are:
-satellites=("STARLINK_1007" "NUTSAT" "TDRS-3" "TDRS-5" "ISS" "NAVSTAR_61" "GALILEO_20" "SIRIUS_3" "TESS" "HUBBLE" "GALAXY_16" "GALAXY_18" "GALAXY_19" "GLONASS" "IRIDIUM_71")

 - Low Earth Orbit:
   - HUBBLE